QwertyVM/aut.web.llu.admin/README.md

     }
 ```

-Screenplay classes emphasise reusable components and a very readable declarative style, whereas Lean Page Objeto and Action Classes (that you can see further down) opt for a more imperative style.
+Screenplay classes emphasise reusable components and a very readable declarative style, whereas Lean Page Object and Action Classes (that you can see further down) opt for a more imperative style.

 The `NavigateTo` class is responsible for opening the Wikipedia home page:
 ```java